Implement RBAC with Prisma and Better Auth in Next.js

 });

-Pass the role from your server component to client components as a prop, then use pure functions for permission checks.
+Pass the role from server components to client components as a prop.

 export default async function BoardsPage() {